abinit/abinit/doc/tutorial/gstore.md

 ```
 gstore_kfilter "qprange"  # Compute g(k,q) only for |nk> at the band edges
 gstore_use_lgk 1          # Only q-points in the IBZ_k
-gstore_brange 1 12        # Range for the m index (last index cannot be greated than nband)
+gstore_brange 1 12        # Range for the m index (last index cannot be greater than nband)
 nband         12
 ```